eyedeekay/I2P-in-Private-Browsing-Mode-Firefox/README.md

 WebExtension that does extended configuration of a dedicated i2p browser.
-It's still not good enough to use on it's own, but except for internationalization it does what it's supposed to.
+It's still not good enough to use on it's own, but except for internationalization it does what it's supposed to do on it's own.

 Features
 --------